 Performance numbers are gross of management fees and custodial fees, but net of all trading expenses (transaction costs).
 In addition, non-reclaimable withholding taxes are deducted in the performance numbers.
 Norges Bank Investment Management does not operate with a fee schedule as mutual funds typically do.
-Costs for the management of the Reserves Fund are not reimbursed as for the Pension Fund.
-The management expense ratio for the Reserves Fund equity composite was 5 basis points for 2017.
+Costs for the management of the equity portfolio of the Reserves Fund are not reimbursed as for the Pension Fund.
+The management expense ratio for the Reserves Fund equity composite was 5 basis points for 2018, at the same level as in 2017.